 - Amanda Fitton in the Campion novels.
 Her brother and sister are smart too but she is the most energetic and practical of the three.
 She decides she is putting Campion to "the top of her list" at age 17 and ends up marrying him in her mid-twenties when they meet up after her employer becomes involved with Campion's sister Val.
 She also keeps her job as an aircraft engineer after her marriage.
 Her sister Mary Fitton is her Proper Lady counterpart and ends up marrying Campion's friend.

-- Margaret Hale of North And South is a strong, determined woman who will put herself in the way of angry mob in order to protect someone in need.
+- Margaret Hale of North and South is clearly a lady in her dress and manners, but she's also a strong, determined woman who will put herself in the way of angry mob in order to protect someone in need.
 (Later events suggest that she's pretty good at business, too.)